dongyi-ur/robotic-desk-organization/README.md

 ## 1. Project Overview

 Desktop organization is a representative and challenging task for service robots operating in real-world environments.
-The main difficulties arise from the diversity of objects (e.g., small items, planar rigid objects, and deformable objects) and the variety of task objectives (e.g., sorting, storing, and stacking).
+The main difficulties arise from the diversity of objects (e.g., small items, thin rigid objects, and deformable objects) and the variety of task objectives (e.g., sorting, storing, and stacking).

-In this project, we propose a **task-oriented framework for robotic desktop organization**, which leverages environmental constraints (e.g., table edges, book boundaries) and inter-object interactions to enable robust manipulation of heterogeneous objects.
+In this project, we propose a **task-oriented framework for robotic desktop organization**, which leverages environmental constraints (e.g., table edges, book edges) and inter-object interactions to enable robust manipulation of heterogeneous objects.

 We design three types of **environment-assisted manipulation primitives**:

-- **Contact-based grasping**: suitable for small objects and thin paper;
+- **Contact grasping**: suitable for small objects and thin paper;
-- **Push-to-grasp strategy**: utilizes table edges or book boundaries to grasp planar rigid objects such as rulers;
+- **Push grasping**: utilizes table or book edges to grasp planar rigid objects such as rulers;
-- **Pry-to-grasp strategy**: designed for deformable objects such as books.
+- **Pry grasping**: designed for planar deformable objects such as books.

 Based on a perception module (YOLO + SAM2.1 + point cloud processing), combined with the above manipulation primitives and auxiliary actions, we develop a task planner.
 The robotic system is capable of completing the full pipeline of desktop organization in real-world scenarios, including object detection, grasping, and orderly placement.